A1c0/check-pr-length/README.md

         Show this help message.
     --base[=<base-branch>]
         The base branch to compare against.
 Defaults to `develop`.
+    --silent[=false]
+        Defaults to true, set to false to get more detailed output.
     --max[=<max-line-changes>]
         The maximum number of line changes allowed (insertions or deletions).
 Defaults to `500`.
     --total[=<max-line-changes>]